BiEchi/my-homepage/content/authors/haoli/_index.md

     url: https://csl.illinois.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Professor Steve Lumetta is an Associate Professor of Electrical and Computer Engineering, an Affiliate Associate Professor of Computer Science, and a Research Associate Professor in the Coordinated Science Laboratory at the University of Illinois at Urbana-Champaign.
-The ECE 220 Honored Section provided by him was so strict about knowledge and the attitude to it, which totally cracked me and made me who I am now.
+bio: Professor Hao Li is the co-founder and CEO of Pinscreen, Inc, as well as Distinguished Fellow at the University of California, Berkeley.

 # Interests to show in About widget
 interests: